2009 American League Central tie-breaker game: Aftermath

 The tie-breaker win clinched the American League Central for the Twins and earned them a spot in the ALDS, in which they were swept by the New York Yankees in three games.
 The Tigers became the first team in MLB history to have a three-game division lead with four games remaining and lose the division.

-MLB tie-breaker games counted as regular season games and this game affected certain statistical races for the 2009 season.
-For example, Jason Beck of MLB.com noted that if the umpire agreed with Brandon Inge on the contentious 12th inning call Inge would have tied for the most hit by a pitch in the American League.
+MLB tie-breaker games (Game 163) counted as regular season games and this game affected certain statistical races for the 2009 season.
+For example, Jason Beck of MLB.com noted that if the umpire agreed with Brandon Inge on the contentious 12th inning call Inge would have tied for the most HBPs in the American League.
 Twins' catcher Joe Mauer won the 2009 American League batting title, and his final batting average for the season moved from .364 to .365 in the game.

 The game was later chosen by Sports Illustrated as the Best Regular-Season Game of the Decade.